cousinwil/Eeze/README.md

 * `base.html` - base elements of a modern front end HTML5 template, ready to go!

-##Writing a new app.css, fonts.css, or base.css
+##Writing/Updating app.css, base.css, bootstrap.css, fonts.css

 ###app.css:
-  * Edit your styles in stylesheets/less/app.less
+  * Edit the imports to suit your preferences in stylesheets/less/app.less
     * Select Less Mixins for easier x-browser CSS3
     * Include your Less Variables
-    * Base Elements and Application Styles
+    * YOUR CUSTOM WRITTEN Application Styles
   * From the Eeze directory in your terminal run:
     * `lessc stylesheets/less/app.less > stylesheets/app.css`

 ###base.css:
-  * Edit your styles in stylesheets/less/base.less
+  * Edit the imports to suit your preferences in stylesheets/less/base.less
     * Select a CSS reset or Normalize
     * Add a gird like boostrap or another
     * Include generic reusable classes
   * From the Eeze directory in your terminal run:
     * `lessc stylesheets/less/base.less > stylesheets/base.css`

+###bootstrap.css:
+  * Edit the imports to suit your custom bootstrap needs in stylesheets/less/bootstrap.less
+  * From the Eeze directory in your terminal run:
+    * `lessc stylesheets/less/bootstrap.less > stylesheets/bootstrap.css`

 ###fonts.css:
-  * Edit your styles in stylesheets/less/fonts.less
+  * Edit the imports to suit your preferences in stylesheets/less/fonts.less
     * Webfonts
     * Icon Fonts
   * From the Eeze directory in your terminal run: